b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Nelsons-Plane.md

 &nbsp;

 Problems arise when this story's details are examined across the aforementioned retellings, as well as compared to... you know, *reality*.

-By my timeline estimation, this event took place in 1976.
-At the time, he was filling [the calling of Sunday School President](https://www.churchofjesuschrist.org/study/general-conference/1978/04/the-sustaining-of-church-officers?lang=eng&id=p15#p15).
-He shares a dramatic experience of an airplane crash, an ordeal with a remarkably low survival rate, but he survives!
-Against all odds, God protected this one plane on this one instance to preserve Nelson's life, so that Nelson can later [[Nelson-vs-Covid#Vitamins|tell us to take vitamins]].
-Fatalities from other airplane crashes just weren't meant to speak in General Conference.

 &nbsp;